Auto-Personalization:

 Messages needed to reference verified career details rather than generic praise.Configuration should feel intuitive, not overwhelming

-Pre-filled job and candidate context helped recruiters move faster, without removing the ability to customize.Automation must be visible and interruptible
+Pre-filled context helped users move faster, without removing the ability to customize.Automation must be visible and interruptible

 Previews, regeneration, and pause points were essential to building confidence and adoption.